bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 *Fear is rather justified right now*.

 A small grin could properly be seen on his face right now, if there was anyone to see it in this ruined landscape.
-The wind blew his cape up to the side as he cracked his fingers, readying his claws for something he never had done, but really wanted to for a long time.
+The wind blew his cape up to the side as he cracked his fingers, readying his claws for something he had never done, but really wanted to for a long time.

-"I said" he started, before he had to cough twice, "-why of Tiamat's first plane of Hell do you keep chasing me?"
+"I said..." he started, before he had to cough twice, "-why of Tiamat's first plane of Hell do you keep chasing me?"

 He was just about to swipe at her, as another voice sounded from behind him:
 "You sound like you need some **manners**!"